Robert A. Heinlein: Navy

 Heinlein's experience in the U.S. Navy exerted a strong influence on his character and writing.
-In 1929, he graduated from the Naval Academy with the equivalent of a bachelor of arts in engineering (the Academy did not at the time confer degrees).
+In 1929, he graduated from the Naval Academy with the equivalent of a bachelor of arts in engineering.
+(At that time, the Academy did not confer degrees.)
 He ranked fifth in his class academically but with a class standing of 20th of 243 due to disciplinary demerits.
 The U.S. Navy commissioned him as an ensign shortly after his graduation.
 He advanced to lieutenant junior grade in 1931 while serving aboard the new aircraft carrier USS Lexington, where he worked in radio communications—a technology then still in its earlier stages.
 The captain of this carrier, Ernest J. King, later served as the Chief of Naval Operations and Commander-in-Chief, U.S. Fleet during World War II.
-Military historians frequently interviewed Heinlein during his later years and asked him about Captain King and his service as the commander of the U.S. Navy's first modern aircraft carrier.
+Military historians twice interviewed Heinlein during his later years and asked him about Captain King and his service as the commander of the U.S. Navy's first modern aircraft carrier.
 Heinlein also served as gunnery officer aboard the destroyer USS Roper in 1933 and 1934, reaching the rank of lieutenant.
 His brother, Lawrence Heinlein, served in the U.S. Army, the U.S. Air Force, and the Missouri National Guard, reaching the rank of major general in the National Guard.